jedjoud10/cflake-engine/README.md

 In this engine, assets are defined as structs that can be deserialized and loaded from raw binary data (that is most probably file binary data).
 You can customize how assets are loaded in within the engine using the ``Asset`` trait, and you can implement it on any structure that can be deserialized from a raw stream of bytes.

 You can define a "Context" and "Settings" that can be used to customize how each asset is loaded.
 Asset deserialization *must* be faillible, and due to that restriction, I made it so you *must* define an ``Error`` type that gets returned whenever asset conversion fails.
 There is also asnychronous asset loading supported within the engine, and this is implemented using the ``AsyncAsset`` trait that gets automatically gets implemented for ``Asset``s that are Sync + Send and have their Settings + Context be Sync and Send.
 So assets can be automatically loaded as asynchronous assets if they fit those requirements.

+The project can also be built using the "pack-assets" feature which will force to store the assets data bytes directly into the executable for shipping.
+A better solution to this would be to do proper asset packing to save space and compile time.

 For now, these are the types of assets that are loadable/deseriazable by default and their respective extensions.
 * Texture2D: .png, .jpg